The Confetti Tour: Background

 The Confetti Tour was scheduled to take place from 28 April to 29 May 2021, in support of the group's sixth studio album Confetti.
 Dates included cities across Ireland and the United Kingdom.
 Tickets when on sale on 25 September 2020, with options of pre-sale tickets given to those who pre-ordered Confetti through the group's official website.
 Pre-sale tickets were available for three days before tickets were opened up to the general public On 25 September, additional tour dates for Dublin, Belfast, London and Birmingham were announced which was followed by other dates in Nottingham and Liverpool being announced a month later.

 Following the conclusion of the group's reality TV competition Little Mix The Search in November 2020, the show's winners Since September were confirmed as the opening act for the Confetti Tour.
 In February 2021, amidst the COVID-19 pandemic, the group announced that The Confetti Tour would be postponed to 2022 in light of the UK's coronavirus restrictions.
 In May 2021, Perrie Edwards and Leigh-Anne Pinnock announced their respective pregnancies, which they said also contributed to the tour's postponement.
 The new tour dates started on 9 April 2022 at the SSE Arena in Belfast, and concluded with three dates at London's O2 Arena, the last of which was 14 May 2022.
 A new date at the Motorpoint Arena Cardiff, set for 3 May 2022, was also announced.
 Tickets went on sale on 12 February 2021.
 In December the same year, Little Mix announced that they would be going on hiatus after releasing their greatest hits album Between Us and the Confetti Tour.
-Later, American singer was announced as an additional opening act for the tour.
+Later, American singer Denis Coleman was announced as an additional opening act for the tour.
 The ticketing fees from the tour will be shared between Black Minds Matter UK and Nordoff Robbins Music Therapy. £1 of the ticketing fees (per ticket), or €1 in Ireland, would be distributed between the two causes.

 On 5 August 2022, it was reported that The Confetti Tour, was ranked as thirteen in top global tours so far in 2022.